Move Forward Guide

 - A physical therapist who is a board-certified clinical specialist or who completed a residency or fellowship in sports physical therapy.
-This therapist has advanced knowledge, experience, and skills that may apply to your condition.
+This physical therapist has advanced knowledge, experience, and skills that may apply to your condition.

 You can find physical therapists who have these and other credentials by using Find a PT, the online tool built by the American Physical Therapy Association to help you search for physical therapists with specific clinical expertise in your geographic area.

 General tips when you're looking for a physical therapist (or any other health care provider):